ChristophSchranz/Octoprint-PrePrintService/README.md

 ### 1. Install the Plugin

-Install the **Octoprint-PrePrint Service** in the [Plugin Manager](http://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html)
-, e.g., from the archive's URL `https://github.com/christophschranz/OctoPrint-PrePrintService/archive/master.zip`
-or manually using the git's URL on the Printer-Controller
+Install the **OctoPrint-PrePrint Service** via the [Plugin Manager](http://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html) from the Plugin Repository `https://plugins.octoprint.org/plugins/preprintservice/` or manually using the URL on the Printer-Controller

-### 2. Set up the (external) preprocess services in Docker
+### 2. Set up the service in Docker

-In order to make the service highly available, it is recommended to deploy the PrePrint-Service in Docker.
-If you are not familiar with docker yet, have a quick look at the links in the [requirements-section](#requirements).
+To make the service highly available, it is recommended to deploy the PrePrint-Service in Docker..

 Then run the application locally with: